 Although there is no cure for canker sores and they often recur, you may be able to reduce their frequency by:

-- Avoiding foods that irritate your mouth, including acidic or spicy foods
+- Avoiding foods that irritate your mouth, including acidic, hot, or spicy foods

 - Avoiding irritation from gum chewing

-- Brushing with a soft-bristled brush after meals and flossing daily, which will keep your mouth free of foods that might trigger a sore.
+- Brushing with a soft-bristled brush after meals and flossing daily.
+This will keep your mouth free of foods that might trigger a sore.

-You should call your dentist if you have:
+You should call your doctor or dentist if you have:

 - Unusually large sores